-Margaret Island Budapest's playground, car-free Margaret Island (Margitsziget) has everything you need to enjoy a relaxing day - including sport stadium, numerous tennis courts, outdoor swimming complex, an open air theatre, Japanese and Rose gardens, early medieval ruins, two spa hotels and a beer garden.
+Budapest's playground, pedestrian and bicycle-friendly Margaret Island (Margitsziget) has everything you need to enjoy a relaxing day - including a sports stadium, numerous tennis courts, an outdoor swimming complex, an open air theatre, Japanese and Rose gardens, early medieval ruins, two spa hotels and a beer garden.

 St Stephen's Basilica

 Named after Szent István (St Stephen) founder of the Hungarian Christian state, the basilica is visible from all over Budapest.
-The dome, at 315 ft is the exact height as that of the Parliament, whose builders decided not to go higher.
+The dome, at 315 ft or 96m, is the exact same height as that of the Parliament.

 The Great Synagogue

-Andrassy AveIt was named after the former prime minister who had done much to make Budapest a true metropolis.
+This long straight, tree-lined road was named after the former prime minister who had done much to make Budapest a true metropolis.
 He was determined that Budapest should have an elegant thoroughfare to emulate Paris's Champs Elysees.
 The cream of Eclectic architecture is to be seen along the Avenue including the outstanding Opera House and many beautiful tenement blocks with intimate inner courtyards, statues and fountains.
 One of the special features of Andrassy Avenue is barely visible on the surface.
 The only give-away is the occasional wrought iron balustrade leading underground.
-Europe's first sub-surface railway was built under the road, and the more than 125 year old underground is still carrying passengers today along a line only slightly longer than the original.
+Europe's first sub-surface railway was built under the road, and the more than 125 year-old underground is still carrying passengers today along a line only slightly longer than the original.

 State Opera House

 The Hungarian State Opera House is not only the sanctum of music and dance, but also a historical monument.
 Construction started in 1875 with the permission and financial support of Franz Joseph, emperor of Austria and king of Hungary.
 The plans and personal instructions were conducted by Nicholas Ybl.
 The Opera House opened its gate to the public on the 27th September, 1884.